 NATIONAL COMMERCE ACT.
-This [Act] modifies, limits, or supersedes the federal Electronic Signatures in Global and National Commerce Act (15 U.S.C.
-Section 7001 et seq.) but does not modify, limit, or supersede Section 101 of that Act (15 U.S.C.
-Section 7001(a)) or authorize electronic delivery of any of the notices described in Section 103 of that Act (15 U.S.C.
+This [act] modifies, limits, or supersedes the federal does not modify, limit, or supersede Section 101(c) of that Act, 15 U.S.C.
+Section 7001(c), or authorize electronic delivery of any of the notices described in Section 103(b) of that Act, 15